Blundell’s School, Tiverton, Devon

 The nursery is bright, spacious and suitably sweet, with plenty of outdoor space to play and learn.
 Overseen by the very approachable Head Laura Clifford, there’s a mixture of secure play areas and of course the wider school grounds, so plenty of opps for woodland welly walks.
 Facilities are clean, feel safe and well appointed.
 They hold a Toddler Group open to the whole community every Thursday for just £1 per family.
 It’s currently on hold due to Covid but when it’s running it’s a good way to get a proper feel for the place and see how your child liked it, I’d say.

 As you’d hope, the school definitely makes the most of its position near Exmoor and the coast and being outdoors, breathing in oxygen is very much on-trend, happily.
 Not that it’s all pink cheeks and sparkly eyes every day.
 There are two words to strike fear (or masochistic joy) into the lives of Blundellians: The Russell.
 This cross-country race is Hell on earth to you and I, but it’s all a part of the school’s long tradition in sending kids across fields and moors in all kinds of swampy, wintry conditions, as local landowners open their land for this infamous event.
 You can guarantee that the weather will have been awful beforehand (if not during), but everyone seems to rave about it, looking back at their experience like a mother two years after childbirth.

-Sticking with the Russell theme, I also love how the last Head Girl actually exercised her right to bring a pig (Russell) to school.
+Sticking with the Russell theme, I also love how one Head Girl actually exercised her right to bring a pig (Russell) to school.
 That’s girl power right there for you.